HackYourFuture-CPH/class02-final-project/README.md

 ## Methodology

 The project will be built over multiple [iterations](https://en.wikipedia.org/wiki/Iterative_design).
 A goal of iterative design is to have a functional application at each stage, adding features incrementally.
-The application should not include visible, partially implemented features.
-Each iteration should be complete, and able to show as part of a portfolio piece.
+Each iteration should end with a complete, functional application, that you are able to show as a portfolio piece.
+As we move through iterations, we add features to the application.

 Iterations are a staple of modern software development.